 Beckman Scholars Program

-The purpose of the Beckman Scholars Program is to help stimulate, encourage and support research activities by exceptionally talented, full-time undergraduate students who are pursuing their studies at accredited four-year colleges and universities located in the United States of America.
-These research activities shall be centered in either chemistry, biochemistry, the biological and medical sciences or some interdisciplinary combination of these subjects.
+The purpose of the Beckman Scholars Program is to help stimulate, encourage, and support research activities by talented, full-time undergraduate students who are pursuing their studies at accredited four-year colleges and universities located in the United States of America.
+These research activities shall be centered in either chemistry, biochemistry, the biological and medical sciences, or some interdisciplinary combination of these subjects.
 Candidates for the Beckman Scholars Award must be full-time students throughout the duration of the award.

-Students will be named as Beckman Scholars in the spring of their freshman through junior years at their university or college.
-Once selected to be a Beckman Scholar, a student will retain the funding as long as he/she continues to excel academically and his/her research work shows satisfactory progress.
+Students will be named as Beckman Scholars in the spring of either their freshman, sophomore, or junior year at their college or university.
+Once selected to be a Beckman Scholar, a student will retain the award for 15 consecutive months, if the student continues to excel academically and continues to perform research work within their mentor’s lab.
 Beckman Scholar funds provided to any one student may not exceed two summers and one academic year.
-Beckman Scholar summer funds may extend through the summer following graduation..
+Beckman Scholar’s may use their second summer funds during the summer following graduation.

 Each institution may submit one application for consideration for an award.